Ethan Gutmann: Organ harvesting in China

 Gutmann was one of the key interviewees in Human Harvest, a 2014 Peabody Award winning documentary on organ harvesting in China, as well as the PBS documentary Hard to Believe (2015).

 In August 2014, Gutmann wrote The Slaughter: Mass Killings, Organ Harvesting, and China's Secret Solution to Its Dissident Problem, which described China's organ transplant business and its connection with internment camps and killing fields for arrested dissidents, especially the adherents of Falun Gong.
 The new book, which took seven years, was based on interviews with top-ranking police officials, former prisoners of conscience and Chinese doctors who killed prisoners on the operating table.
-Gutmann interviewed dissidents including of Falun Gong, Tibetans, Uighurs and House Christians.
+Gutmann interviewed dissidents including of Falun Gong, Tibetans, Uyghurs and House Christians.

 In 2016, Gutmann, David Kilgour, and David Matas authored an updated investigative report on China's organ harvesting from prisoners of conscience.
 The 700-page report contained information on transplant statistics sourced to Chinese hospitals' publications and other Chinese primary sources.

-Guttman has said that China is organ harvesting from Uyghurs in its prison camps in the Xinjiang region.
-In November 2020, Gutmann told Radio Free Asia that a former hospital in Atsu, China, which had been converted into a Xinjiang internment camp, would allow local officials to streamline the organ harvesting process and provide a steady stream of harvested organs from Uyghurs.
+Gutmann has said that China is organ harvesting from Uyghurs in its prison camps in the Xinjiang region.
+In November 2020, Gutmann told Radio Free Asia that a hospital in Aksu, China, allowing local officials to streamline the organ harvesting process and provide a steady stream of harvested organs from Uyghurs.
 Gutmann told Haaretz that individuals detained in the Xinjiang internment camps "are being murdered and their organs harvested", that at least 25,000 Uyghurs are killed in Xinjiang for their organs each year, that crematoria have been built throughout the province to dispose of victims' bodies, and that China has created “fast lanes” for the movement of human organs in local airports.
-Gutmann estimated to Radio Free Asia that 5 to 10 percent of detainees have died each year in the camps.
+In Congressional testimony, Gutmann estimated that 2.5 to 5 percent of Uyghur detainees have been selected for organ harvesting in the camps.
+The estimate was used by Congressman Chris Smith in support of the Stop Forced Organ Harvesting Act of 2023.

 Controversies in Taiwan

 2014 Taipei mayoral election

-During the 2014 Taipei City mayoral election there was controversy about what Gutmann's book, The Slaughter: Mass Killings, Organ Harvesting, and China's Secret Solution to Its Dissident Problem, published in August 2014, said about mayoral candidate Ko Wen-je.
+During the 2014 Taipei City mayoral election campaign, there was controversy about what Gutmann's book, The Slaughter: Mass Killings, Organ Harvesting, and China's Secret Solution to Its Dissident Problem, published in August 2014, said about mayoral candidate Ko Wen-je.
+The Taipei Times reported that Ko had been forced to deny that he had bought organs from China.
 Gutmann stated he had not said that Ko was involved in the organ trade and that he might have been misinterpreted.
-On 27 November, Gutmann released a legal response with lawyer Clive Ansley, stating that "no English-speaking reader to date has understood for one moment that Dr. Ko was acting as an organ broker" and "Mr. Gutmann believes, and we think his book demonstrates, that Dr. Ko has acted honourably".
+On 27 November, Gutmann's lawyer, Clive Ansley, released a statement; it said, "no English-speaking reader to date has understood for one moment that Dr. Ko was acting as an 'organ broker'," and, "We believe that language, translation, and the heated environment of the political campaign for the mayoral race in Taipei may be playing a role in misconstruing the author's intentions and clouding the issue."

-On 29 November, Ko won the election.
-A full explanation, including the actual email correspondence where Ko signed off on the story for publication, was provided by Gutmann in December.
+Gutmann provided a full explanation, including the actual email correspondence where Ko signed off on the story for publication, in December.